top of page

 Wally Thrasher

-Witnesses stated that she was last seen in the company of a former Virginia Tech football player named Stephen Epperly.
-The investigation led police to a secluded cabin on Claytor Lake, where there was forensic evidence of a violent attack.
+Investigators soon learned that Gina was last seen in the company of a former Virginia Tech football player named Stephen Epperly.
+The investigation led to a secluded cabin on Claytor Lake, where there was forensic evidence of a violent attack.

 Gina Hall - tennis.jpg